ValeriyAndreevichPushkarev/ShadowZone/README.md

 Simply invert result from two zero's in a digit notation.

-Its easy to invert the results - with the help of quasi-stationary light\electromagnetic elements.
+Its easy to invert the results.

 That simple trick allows to build supereffective computations based on light **or electromagnetic waves** (much more effective than anything).